Imagine ending a tiring day with a relaxing spa, right at home!

 4. Take A Bath Right After

-Clean your body with soap and water as soon as you get out of the hot tub.
-This is especially important if you use a public tub.
+Hot tub users should clean their bodies with soap and water as soon as they get out of the hot tub.
+This is especially important if you use public hot tubs.

 5. Stay Away From The Heat Source

 Ensure that you don’t sit too close to the heat source of the spa.
-Keep the upper portion of your body and your head out of the water.
+Keep the upper portion of your body and your head out of the hot tub water.

 A hot tub can accumulate dirt and debris without regular maintenance, including harmful bacteria.
-Follow the instructions you provide when installing the spa by using the correct chemicals and keeping it clean of any contaminants.
+Follow your instructions when installing the spa by using the correct chemicals and keeping it clean of contaminants.

 Understanding Hot Tub Safety

-Hydrotherapy is an age-old practice known to relieve stress and body pain, improve blood flow, and improve sleep.
+Hydrotherapy is an age-old practice that relieves stress and body pain, improves blood flow, and improves sleep.

-As long as you follow these steps and any safety measures from the hot tub manufacturer, you can enjoy your new addition for years to come.
-Remember to maintain your spa regularly to keep it free from debris and bacteria.
+If you follow these steps and any safety measures from the hot tub manufacturer, you can enjoy your new addition for years.
+Remember to maintain your spa regularly to avoid debris and bacteria.

 For any spa maintenance, installation or servicing in Sydney, please speak to the team at The Pool Co.
 We are professional builders specialising in high-quality custom pools and spas.